LGN520/farreach-public/docs/netreach-v4.md

 			* NOTE: all cached records at the snapshot timepoint should have valid=1
 		* snapshotserver.ptf sets snapshot_flag=true w/ atomicity
 			* snapshotserver.ptf sets need_recirculate=true to enforce all traffic of other pipelines to enter the same ingress pipeline
-			* TODO: snapshotserver.ptf sets snapshot_flag=true to notify data plane the beginning of snapshot
+			* snapshotserver.ptf sets snapshot_flag=true to notify data plane the beginning of snapshot
-			* TODO: snapshotserver.ptf sets need_recirculate=false to disable recirculation asap to mitigate thpt degradation
+			* snapshotserver.ptf sets need_recirculate=false to disable recirculation asap to mitigate thpt degradation
 				- As the duration for atomicity is very small compared with snapshot period, it should be acceptable
 				- TODO: Test the duration based on time difference between comment and uncomment
 				- NOTE: snapshot timepoint is that of setting the snapshot_flag of the enforced ingress pipeline as true
 			* Data plane reports case1 to switchos for in-switch value update
-				* TODO: GETRES_LATEST_SEQ_CASE1, GETRES_DELETED_SEQ_CASE1, PUTREQ_CASE1, DELREQ_CASE1
+				* GETRES_LATEST_SEQ_CASE1, TODO: GETRES_DELETED_SEQ_CASE1, PUTREQ_CASE1, DELREQ_CASE1
-				* FUTURE: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid could be 2 (temporarilly invalid for PUTREQ_LARGE); GETRES_LATEST/DELETED_SEQ_CASE1 do not need as valid must be 1 if with value update
+				* FUTURE: PUTREQ_CASE1/DELREQ_CASE1 need to embed meta.valid as valid could be 2 (temporarilly invalid for PUTREQ_LARGE); GETRES_LATEST/DELETED_SEQ_CASE1 do not need as valid must be 1 if with value update
+			* Data plane reports case3 to server for in-memory snapshot
+				* TODO: PUTREQ_SEQ_CASE3, DELREQ_SEQ_CASE3
+				* FUTURE: PUTREQ_LARGE_SEQ_CASE3
 		* TODO: snapshotserver backups metadata, i.e., key and serveridx for each cache entry
 			- It is atomic as cache population/eviction is temporarily stopped now
 			- NOTE: each entry should appear in the final crash-consistent snapshot with the correct key